Angra do Heroismo in the Azores, Portugal Travel Guide|UNESCO Heritage Site

 The town of Angra do Heroismo was founded in the early 15th century, around 1478, during the "Age of Exploration."
 The Azores are strategically located between Europe, Africa, and the Americas, making Angra do Heroísmo a crucial stop on the maritime routes connecting these three continents.
 During the era of maritime discovery in Portugal, the town served as a safe haven for long-distance sailing ships to dock.
 So, it was a marketplace, and the port was its mouth, where the Old World and the New World met.

 The most remarkable moment in the history of the town was during the sixteenth century when it attained a 'Heroic Town' status by King João III of Portugal, an award conferred upon it for the resistance that it maintained against numerous foreign attacks, especially those from the Spanish and the Dutch.
-During the 1580s, Angra do Heroismo was one of the chief geographical references to which Portugal resisted Spanish occupation.
-This was due to the courage shown by the townspeople and its strategic location, which played a significant role in the defense of Portugal's maritime interests.
+During the 1580s, Angra do Heroísmo was one of the chief geographical strongholds against which Portugal resisted Spanish occupation.
+This was due to the courage of the townspeople and its strategic location, which played a significant role in defending Portugal's maritime interests.

 The Layout and Architecture of the Central Zone